"I have COVID! What should my kids and I take to reduce chances of severe illness and Long COVID?"

 1 hr before breakfast: 1 cup of green tea with ≥10 mg vitamin C

-Also may gargle green tea with honey
+Also may gargle green tea with or without honey

 Paxlovid as prescribed